 24. Murumbi Art Gallery along Kenyatta Avenue.

-The Murumbi art gallery is located on Kenyatta Avenue and is home to a collection of African art.
+The Murumbi art gallery is located on Kenyatta Avenue and is home to a African art collection.

-The gallery also has a café where you can enjoy a meal or a cup of coffee while admiring the artwork.
+The gallery also has a café where you can enjoy a meal or coffee while admiring the artwork.

 25. Picnic Sites in Nairobi – Malls.

 Nairobi is home to many malls, including the famous Sarit Centre, Thika Road Mall, Two Rivers Mall, Garden City, and Westgate Mall.

 These malls are perfect for a picnic as they have a wide range of shops, restaurants, cafes, and other activities, such as cinemas and children’s play areas.

 Nairobi is a city that has something for everyone.
 Whether you’re looking for a place to relax and unwind or a more active setting, there’s sure to be a picnic spot that’s perfect for you.